Dymndheartkilla/Dymer/README.md

 start() - Start or restart the timer. currentMs() - Get current time (millis()). beepBoop() - Returns true if the time is up.

-NOTES:
-- Non-blocking (doesn't pause your program like delay()).
-- Restart it anytime with start().
-- Works well for multiple timers.